The business of today’s generation mainly revolves around the internet to expand its client and customer base.

 Division of the work

-Dividing the work make the process more efficient.
-A company needs to have that kind of skillful QA engineers for automation of web application.
+Dividing the work makes the process more efficient.
+A company needs to have that kind of skillful QA engineers for the automation of web applications.
 The tester should have sound technical knowledge.

 The person who writes the test script should know the script language well.
 The division of work should be based on the work experience and skills of the team members.

 The collaborated teamwork results in the better creation of the automated test scripts & automated web application testing.